Seven requirements: Thai Representative Office

 5. Work permit: Foreigners working in Thailand require a valid work permit which is issued on a yearly basis.
 Deviating from the 4:1 quota for a Co., Ltd., the ratio is one Thai employee per one foreigner.
 The total number of possible work permits per representative office depends on the individual case and is subject to negotiation with the labor office.
 The typical work permit requirements have to be fulfilled in a slightly modified form.

-Thailand’s work permit regime has been recently relaxed and there are some arguments and government statements that the (one) responsible officer does not need a work permit “special exemption from obtaining a work permit” under Section 4 (8) of the Foreigners’ Working Management Emergency Decree Number 2, published on March 27, 2018.
+Thailand’s work permit regime has been recently relaxed and there are some arguments and government statements that the (one) responsible officer does not need a work permit because he is exempted under Section 4 (8) of the Foreigners’ Working Management Emergency Decree Number 2, published on March 27, 2018.
+Due to the latest statements, such special exemption is not applicable to the representative office.

 6. Tax registration: Even though they are not subject to taxation in Thailand, all representative offices are still required to obtain a tax registration and to submit tax returns to the Revenue Department.